The Mamas & the Papas: 1968–1971: People Like Us and break-up

-1968–1969: Break-up and People Like Us

 The success of "Dream a Little Dream of Me" confirmed Elliot's desire to embark on a solo career, and by the end of 1968 it appeared that the group had split.
 John Phillips recalled, "Times had changed.
 The Beatles showed the way.
 Music itself was heading toward a technological and compositional complexity that would leave many of us behind.
 It was tough to keep up."
 The group met its demise officially in early 1969, as John Phillips recalled, saying "Dunhill released us from our contracts and we were history, though we still owed the label another album."
 Elliot, billed as Mama Cass, had released her solo debut Dream a Little Dream in 1968, Phillips released John Phillips (John, the Wolf King of L.A.) in 1970, and Denny Doherty followed with Watcha Gonna Do? in 1971.

-Dunhill Records maintained momentum by releasing The Best of the Mamas & the Papas: Farewell to the First Golden Era in 1967, Golden Era Vol. 2 in 1968, 16 of Their Greatest Hits in 1969 and the Monterey live album in 1970.
+Dunhill Records maintained momentum by releasing Farewell to the First Golden Era in 1967, Golden Era Vol. 2 in 1968, 16 of Their Greatest Hits in 1969 and the Monterey live album in 1970.
 The record company was determined to get the band's contractually obligated last album, for which it had given the band an extension until September 1971.
 The label warned the band that each member would be sued for $250,000 if the band did not deliver the album.
 A lawsuit and countersuit between the band and label were settled out of court, and it was determined that the band would record under John Phillips's label, Warlock Records, distributed by Dunhill Records.
 John Phillips wrote a collection of songs, which was arranged, rehearsed, and recorded throughout the year, depending on the availability of the other group members.
 Band members were rarely together at one time and most tracks were dubbed, one vocal at a time.

 The Mamas & the Papas' last album of new material, People Like Us, was released in November 1971.
 The only single, "Step Out", reached No. 81 in the US.
 The album peaked at No. 84 on the Billboard 200, making it the only album by the Mamas & Papas not to reach the top 20 in the US.
 Neither single nor album charted in the UK.
 Contractual obligations fulfilled, the band's split was final.